 Who needs a car, anyway?
-Travelling around Russia with public transportation is easy, even if you can’t read Russian just yet.
+Traveling around Russia with public transportation is easy, even if you don’t know the Russian language just yet.
 Bus, metro, and train companies all over the country dramatically improved their signage and ticketing systems in preparation for the 2018 FIFA World Cup.
 Today, the result is cities that are easy to navigate without a car.
-Whether you’re planning your commute or just a weekend getaway, here’s a few key topics to kick off your journey:
+Whether you’re planning your commute or just a weekend getaway, here are a few key topics to kick off your journey.

 - Public transportation in Russia

 - Buses in Russia

 - Taking a marshrutka or taxi in Russia

 - Public transportation discounts in Russia

 - How disability-accessible is public transportation in Russia?